-DYN 2880 is a boutique producer run by husband wife John and Betsy Hartnett.
-Their first commercial vintage dates from 2006 – a grand total of 13 cases.
-Production has expanded considerably since then – today they produce about 600 cases of three wines.
+DYN 2880 is a boutique producer run by husband wife John and Betsy Hartnett with help from their children; Meghan is the General Manager and their other two kids, Jesse (a talented photographer) and Liza help out as needed, especially during harvest.
+Their first commercial vintage dates from 2006 – a grand total of 13 cases (only about 1/2 a barrel).
+Production has expanded considerably since then – today they produce about 600 cases of several wines.

 The first vines were planted on the property in 2001 (on a site not previously planted to vines)- unlike most small producers who either plant or source a Cabernet Sauvignon, DYN 2880 does neither.
-Rather at the time, they planted their 1/3 of an acre to Grenache, Petite Sirah and Syrah.
+Rather at the time, they planted their 1/3 of an acre to Grenache, Petite Sirah and Syrah (about 300 vines in total).
 Each vintage varies slightly but this tiny vineyard usually produces between two and three barrels of wine.

 They refer to their vineyard as the “backyard vineyard” and for good reason.
 It is planted directly behind their home in Calistoga.
 And it is a small enough vineyard that when harvest comes they can hand pick every vine themselves with a few friends in just a few hours.

 John has been involved in the wine industry for 30+ years.
-He owned a wine retail shop in New York – then moved to Florida and opened another wine shop in Sarasota.
-He also helped start a wine distribution company; through these businesses he was able to visit the Napa Valley many times and over the years he fell in love with Calistoga – its community and down to earth feel.
+He owned a wine retail shop in New York – then moved to Florida and later opened another wine shop in Sarasota as co-owner of the very first Michael’s Wine Cellar, a wine retail shop with his partner at the time Michael Klauber.
+John also helped start a wine distribution company; through these businesses he was able to visit the Napa Valley many times and over the years he fell in love with Calistoga – its community and down to earth feel.

-He and Betsy would take vacations in France – ultimately they decided to vacation in the Napa Valley (closer and less pricy than trips to France).
+He and Betsy would take vacations in France (falling in love with various rosé wines during their trips).
+Ultimately they decided to vacation in the Napa Valley (much closer and less costly than trips to France).
 He and Betsy purchased a house here in 2001 and now roughly divide their time between Calistoga and Florida.

-John was introduced to Grenache during numerous trips to France.
-Through his retail business he was introduced to vintner Greg Brown, the founder of T Vine Cellars and both became friends.
-It was Greg who encouraged John to plant Grenache here on the property.
+John was also introduced to Grenache during numerous trips to France.
+Through his retail business he met Napa Valley based vintner Greg Brown, the founder of T Vine Cellars and both became friends.
+It was Greg who encouraged John to plant Grenache on their property.
+Conveniently, their winemaker lives very close by.
+Peter Heitz (winemaker at Turnbull Cellars) produces each of the DYN 2880 wines every year.
+And through his vineyard network in the valley, he has been able to secure additional grapes for DYN 2880 including from his family’s historic vineyard property in Calistoga, Shypoke Vineyard and a coveted and rare planting of Grenache from the McGah Vineyard in Rutherford.

 The 2013 Sauvignon Blanc is their most produced wine at 350 cases.
 This wine saw no oak during fermentation or aging.
 The bouquet is inviting showing aromas of melon, citrus blossom and guava.
 The palate is clean and crisp with some weight but little viscosity.
 The palate has notes of citrus without being ‘grassy’.
 Notes of lemon lime linger on the finish.
 This is a clean and balanced wine.